Sign up to our Newsletter

 How to Study for the MPRE

-Your most pressing question about the MPRE is probably how to study for it.
+Your most pressing question about the MPRE is how to study for it.
 Luckily, there are various resources available to help you ace this exam!

-Like with anything else, practice makes perfect!
-An excellent way to study is to complete sample questions and exams, which can be purchased through NCBE.To begin dipping your toes in the water, you can also go over the free sample questions NCBE offers.
+Like with anything else, practice makes perfect.
+An excellent way to study is to complete sample questions and exams, which can be purchased through NCBE.
+You can also review the free sample questions NCBE offers to begin dipping your toes in the water.

 But the best method to excel on your MPRE is to work smarter, not harder!
-Juris can offer you the resources to maximize your chances of success while minimizing your stress.
+Juris can offer you the resources to maximize your chances of success while minimizing stress.

 How Long is the MPRE?